microsoft/MTC_APPContainerization/ASP.NET Containerization/Environment Setup.md

 10. In case the 'App registrations' settings is set to 'No', request the tenant/global admin to assign the required permission.
 Alternately, the tenant/global admin can assign the **Application Developer** role to an account to allow the registration of Azure Active Directory App.
 [Learn more](https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/active-directory/fundamentals/active-directory-users-assign-role-azure-portal.md).

-## Deploy the ARM template for the workshop
+## Deploy the ARM template for the demonstration

-In this section, you deploy the ARM template designed for this workshop, including all the infrastructure needed:
+In this section, you deploy the ARM template designed for this demonstration, including all the infrastructure needed:

-> * **Tool Client Server**: This virtual machine is for installing the Azure Migrate Containerization tool and performing most of the containerization tasks.
+* **Tool Client Server**: This virtual machine is for installing the Azure Migrate Containerization tool and performing most of the containerization tasks.
-> * **ASP.NET Application Server**: This virtual machine is for the application server that runs the sample ASP.NET application that will be containerized and deployed in the Azure Kubernetes Service cluster by the tool.
+* **ASP.NET Application Server**: This virtual machine is for the application server that runs the sample ASP.NET application that will be containerized and deployed in the Azure Kubernetes Service cluster by the tool.
-> * **Azure Bastion Service**: [Azure Bastion](https://azure.microsoft.com/en-us/services/azure-bastion/) is a fully managed PaaS service that provides secure and seamless RDP and SSH access to the virtual machines for this workshop directly through the Azure Portal.
+* **Azure Bastion Service**: [Azure Bastion](https://azure.microsoft.com/en-us/services/azure-bastion/) is a fully managed PaaS service that provides secure and seamless RDP and SSH access to the virtual machines for this workshop directly through the Azure Portal.
-> * **Azure SQL Server"**: The fully managed Azure SQL service that the sample application connect to in this workshop.
+* **Azure SQL Server"**: The fully managed Azure SQL service that the sample application connect to in this workshop.

 To deploy the ARM template, log into the [Azure portal](https://portal.azure.com) using the account you have set up in the previous section.
 Then create a resource group within the subscription you choose and keep a note on the region that you choose to create the resource group.
 It is recommended to choose the region that is closest to you geographic area to keep the network latency minimal.
 Once you have created the resource group, click into the resource group and the **Add** button on the top left tab.
 Choose the **Custom Deployment** option.
 Once going into the **Custom Deployment** page, choose **Build your own template in the editor**.
 Paste the **template.json** file into the editor and click the *save* button.